+Bytes Description

-Bytes Description Active Firmware Info (AFI): Specifies information about the active firmware revision.
+Active Firmware Info (AFI): Specifies information about the active firmware revision.

 Bit 7 is reserved.

 00 Bits 6:4 indicates the firmware slot that is going to be activated at the next controller reset.
 If this field is 0h, then the controller does not indicate the firmware slot that is going to be activated at the next controller reset.

 Bit 3 is reserved.

+Bits 2:0 indicates the firmware slot from which the actively running firmware revision was loaded.

+07:01 Reserved

-Bits 2:0 indicates the firmware slot that contains the actively running firmware revision.
-07:01 Reserved 15:08 Firmware Revision for Slot 1 (FRS1): Contains the revision of the firmware downloaded to firmware slot 1.
+Firmware Revision for Slot 1 (FRS1): Contains the revision of the firmware downloaded to 15:08 firmware slot 1.
 If no valid firmware revision is present or if this slot is unsupported, all zeros shall be returned.
 Firmware Revision for Slot 2 (FRS2): Contains the revision of the firmware downloaded to 23:16 firmware slot 2.
 If no valid firmware revision is present or if this slot is unsupported, all zeros shall be returned.
-31:24 Firmware Revision for Slot 3 (FRS3): Contains the revision of the firmware downloaded to firmware slot 3.
-If no valid firmware revision is present or if this slot is unsupported, all zeros shall be returned.
+Firmware Revision for Slot 3 (FRS3): Contains the revision of the firmware downloaded to 31:24 firmware slot 3.
+If no valid firmware revision is present or if this slot is unsupported, all zeros - shall be returned.
 Firmware Revision for Slot 4 (FRS4): Contains the revision of the firmware downloaded to 39:32 firmware slot 4.
 If no valid firmware revision is present or if this slot is unsupported, all zeros shall be returned.
-47:40 Firmware Revision for Slot 5 (FRS5): Contains the revision of the firmware downloaded to firmware slot 5.
+Firmware Revision for Slot 5 (FRS5): Contains the revision of the firmware downloaded to 47:40 firmware slot 5.
 If no valid firmware revision is present or if this slot is unsupported, all zeros shall be returned.

-55:48 Firmware Revision for Slot 6 (FRS6): Contains the revision of the firmware downloaded to firmware slot 6.
-If no valid firmware revision is present or if this slot is unsupported, all zeros shall be returned.
-63:56 Firmware Revision for Slot 7 (FRS7): Contains the revision of the firmware downloaded to firmware slot 7.
-If no valid firmware revision is present or if this slot is unsupported, all zeros shall be returned.
+Firmware Revision for Slot 6 (FRS6): Contains the revision of the firmware downloaded to 55:48 firmware slot 6.
+If no valid firmware revision is present or if this slot is unsupported, all zeros 55.40 shall be returned.
+Firmware Revision for Slot 7 (FRS7): Contains the revision of the firmware downloaded to 63:56 firmware slot 7.
+If no valid firmware revision is present or if this slot is unsupported, all zeros 03.50 544-04 shall be returned.
 511:64 Reserved